MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer.md

 [![ListView control preview in Visual Studio](xaml-previewer-images/xamlp-options-vs.png "Forms Previewer Options in Visual Studio")](xaml-previewer-images/xamlp-options-vs.png#lightbox "Forms Previewer Options in Visual Studio")

-When opening a XAML page the editor will be split based on the settings selected in the **Tools > Options > Xamarin > Forms Previewer** dialog.
+When opening a XAML page the editor will split based on the settings selected in the **Tools > Options > Xamarin > Forms Previewer** dialog.
 However, these preferences can be changed in the editor window.

 ## XAML Preview Controls